Last updated on October 10, 2025 4:39 am

 Arts, and crafts, and jewelry-making often involve the use of small and delicate materials, so you won’t need the power and strength of a typical power drill.

-A good hand drill press allows you to drill tiny holes without chipping or cracking the material.
+A phenomenal hand drill press helps you drill tiny holes without chipping or cracking the material.

-Experienced jewelry makers also prefer the better control and precision provided by a good manual hand drill.
+Experienced jewelry makers prefer the better control and precision provided by a superior-quality manual hand drill.

 Many power drills are just too powerful for delicate tasks and are pretty much overkill for arts and crafts and jewelry-making tasks.